Business process and reporting

 Traditionally, business process can be classified into three major different event categories: operating events, information events, and decision/management events.

-Business process is the basic element to form a live organization'.
+Business process is the basic element to form a live organisation'.
 A spaceship can't fly without navigator; similarly, reporting is important for management to review, control and analysis the daily business process operation.

 Financial information systems